Dementia CareTraining and In-Service Requirements for ALF and RCF Caregivers

 A provider may elect to create their own pre-service package that contains some pre-approved trainings and some that are not on the pre-approved list.
 Only those parts of the pre-service training that are NOT listed as pre-approved on the above list, such as a topic developed by the provider, will need to be submitted for approval.

-- What trainings have to be submitted to one of the designated training entities for approval?
+- What trainings must be submitted to one of the designated training entities for approval?

 - Trainings created by the provider, individual trainer or vendor that are not included in the above pre-approved list.